tomato-user2/AIS/README.md

 The scope of this project here is limited to a specific binary classification: Between vessels engaged in fishing and vessels underway using engine.
 For this task the models are trained on either 1-min records with 10sec intervals or 2h records with 1min intervals containing only course, heading and speed.

+The datasets come from the Danish Maritime Authority under http://web.ais.dk/aisdata/

 ### Task Type

 [Time series binary classification]